 I then moved on to stabmag.com and read the loquaciously titled “Albee Layer Politely Lobs Hands Grenade at The Surfer Poll Awards” wherein ex-BeachGrit contributor Michael Ciaramella was on a very bizarre traipse, criticizing Surfer magazine, the Surfer Poll Awards, surfers in general, John John Florence, straight airs, Julian Wilson, and his stablemate Ashton Goggans.
 Let’s read a snippet?

+…with the exception of the actual Surfer Poll award, the rest of the winners are decided directly by Surfer staff members, which is, obviously, a cause for debate.
 Because who are these people, really?
 Surfers, just like you and I, who have inherently flawed opinions, just like you and I. They don’t surf nearly as well as the world’s best waveriders, which is fine, but then how can they claim to hold the “authoritative voice” on this year’s best movie, performance, and goddamn progressive maneuver?
 To give some context into the magnitude of this issue, Surfer’s most progressive surfer/employee* of the last few years was Ashton Goggans, who is now with Stab.
 From firsthand experience I can tell you Bong-hands is not very progressive.
 Comfortable with sexual fluidity?
 Sure.
 But an aerial wizard he is not. 😉

 He goes on to repeatedly call Surfer’s staff “Bible thumpers” etc. and while I applauded the effort, attempting to draw others into a war of words, liddle Mickey Ciaramella’s barbs all felt very foreign.
 Very strange.
 Uncomfortable even.
 Like listening to a non-native speaker get really hot about some subject and passionately debate his position in halting English.
 Or someone who has never cursed in her life unleashing a string of full-throated vitriol.